• In a small bowl, add half a cup of the milk and sprinkle over the gelatine. Leave to stand for 5 minutes.

 • In a medium pan, combine the remaining milk, cream, sugar and vanilla and stir over a gentle heat until the sugar has dissolved.
 The liquid should not simmer, but just be warm.

-• Remove the pan from the heat and stir in the gelatine mixture until it has dissolved and
+• Remove the pan from the heat and stir in the gelatine mixture until it has dissolved and is smooth.

 • Strain the mixture into a jug and set aside to cool for about 20 minutes.